liampulles/feature-flag-exploration/README.md

   across apps (so flags might be intermittently read as on/off for a period across the broad system).
 - It isn't usable by non-developers (unless they are comfortable with how to use kubernetes, or whatever deployment system deploys the configmap to kubernetes)
+- This will not work if you use a `subPath` or mount the configmap as environment variables.
+It only works if mounting as a file normally, or if using projections (though I have not tested the latter).

 But, this is an example of how a bare Kubernetes setup can be more powerful than you might think.